mac-can/PCBUSB-Utilities/README.md

 Originally developed for electronic environmental tests on an embedded Linux system with SocketCAN, I´m using it for many years as a traffic generator for CAN stress-tests.

 Type `can_test --help` to display all program options.

+#### can_port

+`can_port` is a command line tool designed to open a network socket for CAN-to-Ethernet communication.
+It connects to a CAN device and handles the data exchange between the CAN bus and local or remote clients.

+_Be aware that runing this program may expose your computer to security vulnerabilities, unauthorized access, data interception, denial of service attacks, and resource exhaustion.
+Implement appropriate security measures to mitigate these risks._

+Type `can_port --help` to display all program options.

 ### Target Platform